mynewsdesk/devops-github-actions-runner/README.md

 This repository contains documentation, tools and scripts for managing our self hosted GitHub Actions runners on Hetzner.

+NOTE: Though the repository is public to provide a reference how to setup self hosted GitHub Actions runners on Hetzner, the scripts will need tweaking to fit other organisations (ie. hard coded references to our "mynewsdesk" organisation).

 ## Adding a new runner

 ### Installing the OS